IBM/watson-voice-bot/README.md

 ### 5. Run the application

-1. Install [Python](https://www.python.org/) runtime.
-Note that you will need version 3.6 or higher.
-2. Start the app by running `python welcome.py`
+1. Start the app by running `python welcome.py`
-3. Use the chatbot at `localhost:5000`.
+2. Launch a browser and navigate to [http://localhost:5000](http://localhost:5000)
-4. Click on the mic icon to speak and click again once you are done speaking to record you speech.
+3. Click on the microphone icon to begin speaking and click it again when you are finished.
-> Note: server host can be changed as required in server.js and `PORT` can be set in `.env`.

 # Sample output